 Yes, Triple-R Lights can be jet washed thanks to an uprated silicon-coated gore-tex breather that permits high-pressure jet washing without the risk of water ingress to the light.
 This makes them even more durable and suitable for use in harsh environments.
 Additionally, it's worth noting that several of the products are rated to IP69k, which is a high level of protection against water and dust ingress, even at high temperatures and pressures.
 However, it's important to follow the manufacturer's instructions carefully and ensure that the entire system is designed and installed correctly to maintain the waterproof integrity of the lights.

 How do the LEDs compare between LR Series, ST Evolution, Linear, and Utility Series?

-We carefully select the LEDs for each product / range depending on a variety of different factors including physical light properties, thermal performance, and prodicted end-user application.
-We use advanced simulation software, coupled with endless real-world testing, to ensure the perfect balance of lighting performance versus LED longevity and product reliability and robustness.
+We carefully select the LEDs for each product/range based on various factors, including physical light properties, thermal performance, and projected end-user application.
+We use advanced simulation software, and real-world testing, to achieve the perfect balance of lighting performance versus LED longevity, product reliability and robustness.
 In some instances a light will support use of 11W LEDs, while other lights might be better suited to a greater number of lower power LEDs.
 Often we will use a combination of LEDs in any one lamp to achieve the best performance and distribution of light, albeit always at the same 5000K colour temperature, to ensure a perfectly homogenous and even beam pattern.